-Check out these eight plants that are perfect for combinations and companionship.
+Enjoy beautiful arrangements by pairing these plants together.
 You’ll be surprised at how easy it is to keep them healthy and looking great!
-So, without further ado, let’s get started!

 Aloe and Snake Plant

 When it comes to succulents, there are a lot of different options out there.
-But, two of the most popular choices are aloe vera and snake plants.
-Both add greenery to your home and are easy to care for.
+Two popular choices are aloe vera and snake plants as they add greenery and are easy to care for.

 Finally, water your plants well and place them in a bright, sunny spot.
 Aloe needs lots of light to thrive, whereas the snake plant is flexible in its lighting needs – just not direct light.